csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/Subteam 1_report.md

 - Added unit tests for the methods for Family, FamilyMember, Adult and Child.
 - Designed the Household Selection scence
 - Wrote the subteam report

+Please check Github under Assets/Backend folder to see the corresponding backend files, and check Assets/Components to see the corresponding UI files.